Discovering Japan in the Spring

 Springtime in Japan’s Festive Traditions

-Spring celebrations extend beyond flower viewing.
+Celebrations extend beyond flower viewing, with major festivals marking the season across Japan.
 Hanami gatherings bring people together for outdoor festivities under blooming trees, while Golden Week (Apr 29, 2025 – May 5, 2025) fills the calendar with cultural events.
-Festivals like Tokyo’s Sanja Matsuri or Kyoto’s Aoi Matsuri mix traditional performances with lively street food markets.
-Strawberry picking, beer gardens, and sakura-themed sweets markets also highlight the season’s flavors, offering visitors a chance to taste spring itself.

 Cherry blossom lanterns, traditional Japanese performers, and a lively street food scene in Japan during spring festivals and Sakura season.